LCTyrell/People_counter/WRITEUP.md

 </table>

 **Advantage of running AI to the EDGE (vs Cloud):**
-* Cost saving: for service running 24/7 (videosurveillance), the cost is higly reduced
+* Cost saving: for a 24/7 service (video surveillance), the cost is greatly reduced
 * No need costly network (in term of budget and computer ressource consumption)
 * Better security of data